And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 You know, they chose to release a quote of the issue, and that's about it.

-You know, it's it's unbelievable how these people in the media, and we're going to get into that as a matter of fact when we get back.
+You know, it's unbelievable how these people in the media, and we're going to get into that as a matter of fact when we get back.

-I'll be joined by a Fox colleague, Ainsley Earhart is here.
+I'll be joined by a Fox colleague, Ainsley Earhart, is here.

-Then we have Nigel Farage is going to stop by, and then Kellyanne Conway stopping by, and we'll get to all of that and your calls today, 800-941 Sean, if you want to be a part of the program, um, because there's so much to discuss today.
+And we'll get to all of that and your calls today, 800-941, Sean, if you want to be a part of the program, because there's so much to discuss today.

 Media corruption at the top of the list.

-Alt-left radical left supported by Obama and Hillary in a complete meltdown.
+Alt-left, radical left, supported by Obama and Hillary in a complete meltdown.

 You know, what is the most important thing for Donald Trump to focus on his agenda?